AhmedEhab88/Product-Management-System/README.md

 - Navigate to the frontend's project folder and run `npm start` in the terminal.
 This should start up the frontend application at `http://localhost:4200`.
 Visit that link to verify your app is running.
 - The products list will first be empty, proceed by creating a new product by clicking on the `Create New Product` button and then fill + submit the form.
 - This should navigate you back the main page, showing the product you have just created.

+### Some Notes
+- With regards to the backend application, you may notice the lack of solution architecture design, for example, I did not implement Vertical Slice or Clean or N-tier architecure.
+The main reason being, simplicity.
+I found that the minimal API is very simple, only has one table, one model to deal with, and only a few end points, therefore, going for such architectures for an application this simple would be considered "over-enginnering".
+However, if it was planned from early that this application would've been much larger with a lot more entitities, it would've definitely needed to built using such designs.